Join us for our Open House on Tuesday, March 10! Learn more and register.

-This graduate program lprovides expertise in applied and basic computing through its course offerings in computer systems, theory, languages, and algorithms.
+This graduate program provides expertise in applied and basic computing through its course offerings in computer systems, theory, languages and algorithms.
 It is designed to prepare students for a career as a computing professional, although some students go on to pursue a PhD degree.
 Learn more about the MSCS Program Requirements.

 While pursuing their undergraduate work at Villanova, qualified students can enroll in the BS/MS Integrated programs, which allows a Computer Science major to earn a Master of Science (MS) degree in either Computer Science or in Software Engineering with only one additional year of study.